 Current Chapter Leaders

-Camille White, MBA is the Kentucky Chapter President (pending election).
+Camille White, MBA is the Kentucky Chapter’s President.
 Camille is a Branch Analyst for Hilliard Lyons Wealth Firm since Oct 2017.
 In this role, Camille responds to branch needs in financial investment products, trading support, re-organizations, research, confirming the accuracy of actions taken by the advisors and problem solving.
 Camille has been with the firm for over 17 years and has held previous positions within the firm.

 In January 2017, Camille became the Business Operations Officer and head of Finance Committee for her church, New Life SDA Church, after resigning her position as Treasurer at the end of 2016, a position she held for 12yrs.
 Camille was an active member of the Louisville Urban League Young Professionals for over 12 years and served on different committees and held the board position of Treasurer for one term before moving on from the organization.